Machete attack suspect chased by armed police and drone

 The attack which caused serious wounding to a victim happened in Doncaster.

-Police officers successfully caught the suspected attacker and brought him back to the station.
+Police officers successfully caught the suspected attacker and brought them back to the station.

 They are now carrying out further investigations.